Daniel Spohn: Professional Fighters League

-Spohn faced Marthin Nielsen on April 29, 2021 at PFL 2 as the start of the 2021 PFL Light Heavyweight tournament.
+Spohn faced Marthin Nielsen on April 29, 2021, at PFL 2 as the start of the 2021 PFL Light Heavyweight tournament.
 He lost the bout via technical submission to an arm-triangle choke in the second round.

 Spohn faced Emiliano Sordi at PFL 5 on June 17, 2021.
 After Sordi was deducted a point in the first round due to strikes to the back of the head, the bout ended in a unanimous draw.

 Post PFL

 Spohn was scheduled to face Satoshi Ishii at HEAT 50 on May 7, 2022.
 However, the bout was scrapped after Spohn tested positive for coronavirus.

-Spohn faced Dequan Townsend on October 8, 2022 at Ohio Combat League 22.
+Spohn faced Dequan Townsend on October 8, 2022, at Ohio Combat League 22.
 He won the bout via unanimous decision.

-Personal life
+Spohn, replacing a suspended Rob Wilkinson, faced Ty Flores on June 8, 2023, at PFL 4.
+At weigh-ins, Ty Flores weighed in at 211.2 pounds, 5.2 pounds over the Light Heavyweight limit.
+He was fined 20% of his purse which went to Spohn and he was given a one-point penalty in the standings.
+Spohn lost the fight by unanimous decision.

-Dan and his wife, Rachel, live in Hilliard with their six children.
+Spohn is set to fight for the Superior Challenge Light Heavyweight title against Bellator veteran Karl Albrektsson on May 25, 2024 at Superior Challenge 27.